flarum/docs/docs/contributing.md

 git clone https://github.com/flarum/flarum.git
 cd flarum

-# Or, when you want to clone in the actually directory
+# Or, when you want to clone directly into the current directory
 git clone https://github.com/flarum/flarum.git .
 # Note, the directory must empty